What is this site?

-I aim to add new reviews each Thursday – anywhere between about three and about twenty reviews at a time.
-However, it is possible that the site could go for weeks without an update, depending on my other commitments.
+I listen to music daily and compile reviews on a weekly basis, typically covering anywhere between about three and 15 albums.
+However, I tend to update the site less frequently – typically once every few weeks – so a few weeks' reviews will appear simultaneously.
 To read the latest reviews, please check the 'New and Updated' link under 'Reviews'.
 After they have been displayed in this section, reviews will be added to the relevant alphabetical section.

 You've reviewed a rare album that I've always wanted to hear.
 Will you make a recording of it for me?

 No, sorry.
 Not even if you pay me.
 I simply don't have the time or inclination to make CDRs, cassettes or MP3s or post clips onto YouTube or SoundCloud – I'd rather be listening to new or favourite music instead.